Geometric structures modeled on affine hypersurfaces and generalizations of the Einstein Weyl and affine hypersphere equations: Introduction and overview of results

 Here $F_{ij} = \tfrac{1}{n}R_{ijp}\,^{p}$ is the Faraday two-form.
 In two dimensions the tensor $A_{i}$ is not defined, but the condition $\nabla_{i}R + 2\nabla^{p}F_{ip} = 0$ does make sense.
 Moreover, this is exactly the condition taken by Calderbank as the definition of the Einstein Weyl equations in dimension $2$ (in two dimensions the usual Einstein Weyl equations are vacuous, so the definition has to be supplemented by a new condition).

-Thus a notion of Einstein AH structure generalizing the Einstein Weyl equations, including their two dimensional formulation, is obtained by considering conservative naive Einstein AH structures, where in $2$ dimensions a naive Einstein AH structure is said to be \textbf{conservative} if it satisfies \eqref{einsteini}. \begin{definition*} An AH structure on a manifold of dimension $n \geq 2$ is \textbf{naive Einstein} if there vanishes the trace-free part of every rank two trace of its curvature, and \textbf{Einstein} if it is naive Einstein and satisfies \eqref{einsteini}. \end{definition*}
+Thus a notion of Einstein AH structure generalizing the Einstein Weyl equations, including their two dimensional formulation, is obtained by considering conservative naive Einstein AH structures, where in $2$ dimensions a naive Einstein AH structure is said to be \textbf{conservative} if it satisfies \eqref{einsteini}. \begin{definition*} An AH structure on a manifold of dimension $n \geq 2$ is \textbf{naive Einstein} if there vanishes the trace-free symmetric part of every rank two trace of its curvature, and \textbf{Einstein} if it is naive Einstein and satisfies \eqref{einsteini}. \end{definition*}\footnote{In $2017$, while preparing a new version of the present article, the author realized that in this definition and the preceding paragraphs (as well as Definition \ref{einsteindefinition} and the paragraph following) all references to $R_{ij}$ and $Q_{ij}$ were intended to refer the \textit{symmetric} parts of $R_{ij}$ and $Q_{ij}$.
+The definition of naive Einstein, and so also Einstein, used throughout the paper has required (in all versions) the vanishing of the trace-free \textit{symmetric} parts of these ranks two traces of the curvature, and not the stronger vanishing of their trace-free parts (which would force the vanishing of the Faraday curvature, which is not assumed as part of the definitions of the Einstein-like conditions).
+The expository error, which must have been terribly confusing to readers, is due to a combination of overediting aimed at streamlining the exposition of a previous even more verbose version, combined with the psychological tendency to read in one's own writing what one intends, independently of what one has written.}

 An explicit example of an AH structure which is naive Einstein but not Einstein is given in section \ref{naiveexample}.
 While it seems clear that the gap between the two is quite large, it does not seem much easier to produce examples of naive Einstein AH structures than it is to produce examples of Einstein AH structures.
 In fact, the only examples of naive Einstein structures available found so far are obtained by perturbing some feature of an explicit example of an Einstein AH structure